Ruzhyn, Zhytomyr Oblast

 Ruzhyn (Ружин; Rużyn; Ружин translit.
-Ruzhyn; רוזשין, Rizhn) is an urban-type settlement in Berdychiv Raion, Zhytomyr Oblast, Ukraine.
+Ruzhyn; רוזשין, Rizhn) is a rural settlement in Berdychiv Raion, Zhytomyr Oblast, Ukraine.
 Prior to the administrative reform of 2020, it served as the administrative centre of the former Ruzhyn Raion.
 Population:

 History

 Prehistory

 Archaeological discoveries of stone tools and carvings, dating to 5000 BCE were made in the Ruzhyn area.
 This was termed the Trypillian culture.

 Antiquity

 The nomadic Scythians controlled the area from approximately 500-300 BCE, replaced by the Sarmatians, who were based on the western banks of the Dniester.
 Later, a Hellenistic Antiv culture built a defensive wall near Ruzhyn, and extended its territorial reach to all the area between the Dniester & Dnieper Rivers.
 Traces of this culture have been found with discoveries of coins, glassware, and ceramics, which date up to the 5th century.

 Middle Ages to early modern period

 A 12th-13th century cross was found in Ruzhyn, attesting to the arrival of Christianity in the area.
 Sherbiv (as Ruzhyn was then known) was the home of a Mongol khan, along with his 13 slaves.

 Ruzhyn's history is that of Ukraine, as a whole: